microsoft/autogen/website/docs/Installation.md

 ### Optional Dependencies
 - #### docker

-For the best user experience and seamless code execution, we highly recommend using Docker with AutoGen.
-Docker is a containerization platform that simplifies the setup and execution of your code.
-Developing in a docker container, such as GitHub Codespace, also makes the development convenient.
+For the best user experience and seamless code execution, even if you are installing AutoGen locally, we highly recommend using Docker for [code execution](FAQ.md#enable-python-3-docker-image).

-When running AutoGen out of a docker container, to use docker for code execution, you also need to install the python package `docker`:
+To use docker for code execution, you also need to install the python package `docker`:
 ```bash
 pip install docker
 ```